varnish/vagent2/README.rst

 -q          Quiet mode.
 Only log/output warnings/errors.

 -v          Verbose mode.
 Be extra chatty, including all CLI chatter.

+-C cafile
+            CA certificate for use by the cURL module.
+For use when the VAC register URL is specified as https using a certificate that can not be validated with the certificates in the system's default certificate
+            directory.

 -z vac_register_url
             Specify the callback vac register url.